 Without these essential experiences between 2 and 9 weeks old, when kittens are learning about the world around them, a kitten may not be as comfortable living as a pet cat.

 Homing centres and responsible breeders know to provide these types of experiences, so be sure to ask what efforts have been made to prepare the kitten for life in a home.

 Is the kitten friendly and adjusted to home life?

-Ideally, a kitten will have experienced frequent short interactions with a variety of different people - from stroking to picking up and playing, a kitten gains its confidence around people from these interactions.
+Ideally, a kitten will have experienced frequent short interactions with a variety of different people - from stroking to picking up and playing - because a kitten gains its confidence around people from these interactions.

-Don’t forget that for a kitten, your home has loads of sensory triggers - smells, sounds and sensations that are so commonplace to you that you may ignore them, but to a new kitten, these can be quite traumatic, so be sure to ask whether the kitten has heard doorbells, hoovers, etc but also as many new smells as possible - after all, cats can practically smell in HD.
+Don’t forget that for a kitten, your home has loads of sensory triggers - smells, sounds and sensations that are so normal to you that you may ignore them, but to a new kitten, these can be quite traumatic.
+Be sure to ask whether the kitten has heard doorbells, hoovers, etc. but also as many new smells as possible - after all, cats can practically smell in HD.

 Finally, if you own a dog, or are planning to get one, you will probably want a kitten which has become accustomed to the presence of canines in the first two months of its life, as it will be much less fearful of dogs having been exposed at an earlier age.

 The kitten should be fully weaned before it can be taken home.
-Weaned simply means that the kitten is able to survive without the milk from its mother, this process usually begins at around four to six weeks of age before a cat can transition to an adult diet.
+Weaned simply means that the kitten is able to survive without the milk from its mother, this process usually begins at around 4 to 6 weeks of age before a cat can transition to an adult diet.

 If the kitten has been hand-reared (fed from a bottle) then it may affect how it behaves as it grows.
 Hand-reared kittens can be needier, more overexcited and uncontrollable than a kitten which has weaned correctly from its mother.